Published: Jan 11, 2025

 What Are Opposite Words?

 Opposite words are pairs of words that have completely different or contrary meanings.
 For example, “hot” and “cold,” “happy” and “sad,” or “fast” and “slow.”
 Such pairs of words allow us to describe situations more clearly and provide a framework for comparing ideas or objects.
-Opposite words are a good way to build one’s vocabulary, especially when you are preparing for competitive entrance tests such as SAT, GMAT or CAT.
+Opposite words are a good way to build one’s vocabulary, especially when you are preparing for competitive entrance tests such as SAT, GMAT, or CAT.
 They provide a precise way to describe words and express oneself.

 Why Are Opposite Words Important?